Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 We need the credentials of our private registry to get the docker image.
 We can store them in a secret object, but we are working with GitOps.
 That means that we will expose our secrets in our repository, and that's a security flaw.
 This is a very discussed problem every time someone brings up GitOps and some solutions have been proposed.
 Luckily we can use a very simple solution.
 We will create and inject our secret into the 'calculator' namespace via kubectl.
 ArgoCD won't delete and our k8s resources will be able to use it.
 This is not an elegant nor scalable solution, but it will work for our purposes.

-First we need to create a namespace for our app and our secret:
+First, we need to create a namespace for our app and our secret:

 ```console
 kubectl create namespace calculator